ecopia-map/alpaca-docs-map-studio/source/tools.rst

                :alt: Map List Item Illustration
                :width: 550

+   * :guilabel:`Delete` : Delete this map permanently.

 ..
-TODO: yining: recommend adding a link here to the section that explains how to publish a map

-   * :guilabel:`Delete` : Delete this map permanently.
+Note:: For more information about how to publish and generate a link to map demo, please refer to :ref:`howtos/CommonOperations:Generate Access Link to Demos`.

 Map Details Panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~